 Tip: In the StiftungSchweiz foundation directory, you can search specifically for suitable foundations and obtain the most important information and contact details at a glance.
 A phone call or e-mail before preparing and sending out the grant request is always advisable.
 There you can get the necessary contact details.

 This process is about gathering knowledge, building trust, making contact and convincing people.
 A grant application is a multi-step process, beginning with extensive research and ending with follow-up on a successful contact.
 This can take time.
 And maybe it won’t work out until the third time.
 So stay patient.
 Rushing doesn’t work.
 Allow enough time.
-The financing of a project via grant grant giving organizations can take up to half a year from the first inquiry to the commitment and distribution.
+Financing a project through funding organizations can take up to six months from the initial inquiry to approval and distribution.

 2. Form: To a Max. of 12 Pages you can Write Anything in a Letter to a Foundation to be Convincing

-Some formalities are standard when writing a proposal to grant giving organizations.
+Some formalities are standard when writing an application to funding organizations.
 This includes the cover sheet and summary (many sponsors read only these at first due to time constraints).
 Photos and illustrations are helpful, but take up space.
 The letter to the foundation accompanying the documents should not exceed one A4 page and should be more than a transmittal note.
 With this you create a personal contact.
 Always choose the grant request route as established and communicated by the foundation.
 If an online form is offered, you should use it.

 Tip: Make a photo spread in the attachment.
 This creates space and increases attention.